amayadiaz/got-jupyter/README.md

-# learnJupyterDS
+# Game of Thrones Jupyter

-Ejercicio básico sobre Game of Thrones para aprender conceptos básicos de Jupyter en Data Science.
+First steps with Jupyter Notebook and Data Science